lilyamirabatrisya/lilyamirabatrisya/OpenDay.md

 ---

-## 🌈 **Final Thoughts**
+## **Final Thoughts**

-The UTM Digital Day was more than just an event—it was a **mindset shift**.
-Mr. Helmee didn't just teach us about project management; he showed us how to **think like professionals** and **build like innovators**.
+The UTM Digital Day was more than just an event.
+It was a **mindset shift**.
+Mr. Helmee didn't just teach us about project management.
+He showed us how to **think like professionals** and **build like innovators**.

-The most valuable lesson wasn't in the slides, but in the **story behind the success**—the late nights, the failed attempts, the persistence, and the eventual breakthrough.
+The most valuable lesson wasn't in the slides, but it is the **story behind his success**.
+The late nights, the failed attempts, the persistence, and the eventual breakthrough.

-> **"The only way to do great work is to love what you do.
+> **The only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
-Don't settle."** - Inspired by Mr. Helmee's journey
+Don't settle for what you done love.**

 ---